The protagonist or other major characters are librarians, but the librarian’s occupation does not directly affect the plot.

 Details: Dir.
 Emile Ardolino.
 Perf.
 Cybill Shepherd, Robert Downey, Jr., Ryan O’Neal, Mary Stuart Masterson, Christopher McDonald.
 TriStar, 1989.

-Synopsis: A comedy about reincarnation—a woman’s (Shepherd) husband is killed in the 1960s, and she believes his soul has come back in the body of her daughter’s boyfriend, Alex (Downey, Jr.).
-Downey, Jr., who is a college library assistant.
+Synopsis: A comedy about reincarnation—a woman’s (Cybill Shepherd) husband is killed in the 1960s, and she believes his soul has come back in the body of her daughter’s boyfriend, Alex (Robert Downey, Jr.).
+Alex is a college library assistant and meets Shepherd’s daughter (Mary Stuart Masterson) at the Yale University library.

-Role Call: Robert Downey, Jr. as Alex Finch—Information Provider/Comic Relief (male); Kathleen Freeman as Mrs. Handy—Comic Relief (female)
+Role Call: Robert Downey, Jr. as Alex Finch—Liberated Librarian (male); Kathleen Freeman as Mrs. Handy—Comic Relief (female)

 F